cosmos/developer-portal/academy/3-ibc/12-ibc-tooling.md

 * The number of transactions yesterday
 * The number of transactions included in the last 20 blocks

 Below this is a table of Recent Transactions.
-For each transaction in the table you find information on:
+For each transaction in the table, you find information on:

 * The transaction's hash
 * The result - was it successful?